pnutbutterprincess/logseq/pages/quadratic elongation.md

 - λ = S^2
 - reciprocal quadratic elongation, represented as λ' is used in the fundamental strain equations
 	- λ' = 1/λ = 1/S^2
-- the ratio of [[shear strain]] to quadratic elongation is also important in the fundamental strain equations.
+- the ratio of [[shear strain]] to quadratic elongation is also important in the [[fundamental strain equations]] .
 The magnitude of the ratio describes the mix of change in angle versus change in length for any given line in a geologic body
 	- γ/λ